 Dissent Pins (2017-present)

 Dissent Pins was started as a side project when Nick made 100 Dissent Collar Pins as holiday gifts in 2016.
-Friends soon encouraged us to make more, and we decided to open an online store and give 50% of the profits to organizations doing the hard work of defending our democracy and fighting for justice.
-While we started out with the Dissent Collar, we're now expanding and we'll keep telling more while we fund the future.
+Friends soon encouraged him to make more, and he decided to open an online store and give 50% of the profits to organizations doing the hard work of defending our democracy and fighting for justice.
+We've added many more lines of pins, patches, games and t-shirts to our store since then.